fmillion-mnsu/cs406-f25/SYLLABUS.md

 Late submission days *include weekends*.
 (If an assignment is due on Friday at 11:59 PM, submitting on Monday counts as 3 days late!)

+> If you know ahead of time that you will miss a posted deadline, contact me *as soon as possible* to discuss your situation.

 ### Attendance Grading

 Because attendance is very important in small group project work, we will be taking attendance in this course.
 Each time you come to class, you will scan your MavCARD to present your attendance.
 More details on this will be given in class.

-Attendance grading will comprise 5% of your final course grade. **However, if attendance becomes a significant concern, your overall grade** ***may be lowered*** **due to significantly poor attendance, depending on the circumstances.**
+Attendance grading will comprise 5% of your final course grade. **However, if attendance becomes a significant concern, your overall grade** ***may be lowered*** **due to significantly poor attendance, depending on the circumstances.** I will speak to you directly if you are approaching a situation where your grade is at risk due to attendance concerns.

 If you need to miss a class, you should contact me *as early as possible* to explain your situation.
 I will make reasonable accommodations for important activities that require you to be absent from class; if your absence is significant I may offer you some make-up work and/or the option to join the class via Zoom as appropriate. **Notifying me of an absence after the fact will NOT result in an excused absence unless the circumstances are particularly extreme and warrant such an accommodation.** Such exceptions will only be made on a case-by-case basis.